Information you need to live a happy, worry-free retirement!

 What is the donut hole?

-Medicare Part D Prescription Drug coverage has four phases — the deductible phase (in which you pay the full drug cost until you hit your deductible), the initial coverage phase (in which cost-sharing begins), the coverage gap or “donut hole” (in which your plan does not pay), and the catastrophic phase (in which your costs drop dramatically after you’ve paid a certain amount).
+Medicare Part D Prescription Drug coverage has four phases — the deductible phase (in which you pay the full drug cost until you hit your deductible), the initial coverage phase (in which cost-sharing begins), the coverage gap or “donut hole” (in which you pay more than the insurance plan pays until you hit a certain amount), and the catastrophic phase (in which your costs drop dramatically after you’ve paid a certain amount).
 You hit the donut hole when the medication costs shared by you and your plan have reached an amount set by the government.
-This amount changes every year, but for 2017 it is $3,700.
+This amount changes every year, but for 2019 it is $3,820.
 Once you hit that amount, you move from cost-sharing to paying for your prescriptions on your own again.
-You pay a discounted price for brand-name and generic drugs until your out-of-pocket spending hits a catastrophic amount ($4,950 in 2016.)
+You pay a discounted price for brand-name and generic drugs until your out-of-pocket spending hits a catastrophic amount ($5,100 in 2019.)

 When did the donut hole start and why?

 The donut hole started in 2006 with the birth of Medicare Part D Prescription Drug plans.
 It was designed to assure that the private insurance carriers had a way to limit their exposure to the high costs of medications.
 When it first began, Plan D enrollees were responsible for 100% of the drug costs while in the coverage gap.
-Health care reform in 2010, however, gradually lowered that percentage, and will shrink the donut hole by 2020 to 25%.
-In 2017, a Part D enrollee in the donut hole pays an average 40% of brand name and 51% of generic medication.
-To see how those percentages will decline, refer to the chart here.
+Health care reform in 2010, however, gradually lowered that percentage.
+The gap was scheduled to close by 2020 to 25%, but the Bipartisan Budget Act of 2018 pushed that date up to 2019.

 Is there insurance coverage you can buy to avoid the gap in coverage?

 Some plans offer better coverage during the gap, but those plans usually have higher premiums for that added benefit.

 What do consumers need to know about the donut hole?